GenericMappingTools/gmt/README.md

 cmake -DCMAKE_INSTALL_PREFIX=/usr/local -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
 make -j
 ```

-Adding an argument to *-jx* where _x_ is the number of threads you want to use
+You can add an argument *x* to *-j* (e.g. *-j4*) which means make will use *x*
-and depends on the number of cores in your CPU and if hyperthreading is
+cores in the build; this depends on the number of cores in your CPU and if
-available or not.
-By using *-j* without any argument, *make* will not limit the
+hyperthreading is available or not.
+By using *-j* without any argument, *make*
-number of jobs that can run simultaneously.
+will not limit the number of jobs that can run simultaneously.
 cmake will build out-of-source in the the directory _build_.
 'CMAKE_BUILD_TYPE'
 can be one of: empty, Debug, Release, RelWithDebInfo or MinSizeRel